Key Learning Points

 Overwhelming stiffness slows you down after resting still for a while.
-If you keep moving it can be held partly in check, but after sleep it can make the first movements, really difficult.
+Keeping moving may partly hold it in check.
+After sleep the first movements can be really difficult.

 Sufferers say it can feel like being in treacle: really hard to get moving, though usually (a bit) better once you get going.

-You may find a warm bath helps get your body moving in the morning.
+You may find a warm bath helps get your body get moving in the morning.

 Acupuncture theory offers a great way to understand this Fibromyalgia stiffness!